Franz Böhm (director): Biography

 In 2022, Böhm became the youngest director to win both the Audience Award and the Grand Prize at the German Documentary Film Award.

 Böhm completed his master's degree in directing at the National Film and Television School in Beaconsfield, England.
-His graduation film Rock, Paper, Scissors won in the Best British Short Film category at the 2025 BAFTA AwardsIt is based on the true story of a young Ukrainian soldier who Böhm met in the UK.
+His graduation film Rock, Paper, Scissors won in the Best British Short Film category at the 2025 BAFTA Awards, making him the youngest BAFTA winner that year.
+The film is based on the true story of a young Ukrainian soldier who Böhm met in the UK.
 The film stars the Ukrainian actor Oleksandr Rudynskyi.
-A British production, Rock, Paper, Scissors premiered at the Show Me Shorts Film Festival in New Zealand on 13th October 2024, an Academy Award®-qualifying festival.
+A British production, Rock, Paper, Scissors premiered at the Show Me Shorts Film Festival in New Zealand on 13th October 2024, an Academy Award-qualifying festival.
 It later screened at several prestigious international festivals, including the British Urban Film Festival, Aesthetica Film Festival, Cambridge Film Festival, and Norwich Film Festival in the UK.
-It also gained recognition at the St. Louis International Film Festival in the United States, where it was nominated for the Audience Award for Best Live Action Short Film, another Oscar-qualifying category.
+It also screened at the St. Louis International Film Festival in the United States, where it was nominated for the Audience Award for Best Live Action Short Film, another Oscar-qualifying category.
 In 2025, it won the CILECT Prize for Best Fiction Film, awarded by the association of the world’s leading film schools.
+The film was later shortlisted for the Academy Award for Best Live Action Short Film at the 98th Academy Awards.

+His upcoming untitled feature film, an international co-production starring Zar Amir, Jonathan Pryce and Amir El-Masry, was supported by various European film funding institutions.
+The film was shot in Germany and the US and wrapped production in December 2025.
+It is currently in post-production.
+On 27 January 2026 Variety, Deadline and ScreenDaily announced that Beta Cinema will handle worldwide sales.